Intellectual Property Insights from Fishman Stewart

 A Series Exploring the Controversial “Section 230” – Part 3 (Finale)

 In the previous article, we discussed why the criminal sections of the Communication Decency Act were deemed unconstitutional by the Supreme Court of the United States based on First Amendment concerns.
-Welcome to FishBits, I’m Zachary Grant and today we will explore why Section 230 was included in the Act and its present controversies.
+Today we will explore why Section 230 was included in the Act and its present controversies.

 Section 230 grants a liability shield to websites and other online platforms that moderate objectionable material distributed on their platform by independent users.
 Prior to the passing of the Act, courts held that websites foregoing any moderation of independent user material were absolved of liability for that material, while even modest moderation opened the door to liability regardless of the platform’s actual awareness or the practical means of removing the material.
 The bipartisan authors of Section 230 argued it was counterintuitive to punish websites that moderated depraved material, while relieving liability for platforms who turned a blind eye.

 The authors of Section 230 believed that the marketplace – not Congress – should implement boundaries for reasonable moderation.
 Therefore, the language of Section 230 is broad and does not narrowly define what is “objectionable material.”
 In theory, consumers prefer and reward websites with balanced moderation while avoiding and ostracizing websites that restrict speech too much or take hardly any action.